roots/bud/docs/config-projectPath.md

 If Bud is being run outside of the project root, it may be necessary to specify the path of the project root explicitly.

-For most builds this may be safely omitted.
+For projects with their config files in the root this may be safely omitted.

 ## Usage